-There are many things to consider when selecting dental health cover for you and your family.
+There are many things to consider when selecting dental insurance cover for you and your family.
 WPA dental insurance has plans which cover both NHS and private treatment.
 Keep reading to find out more about these policies so you can decide whether WPA is the best dental insurance provider for your needs.

 WPA (Western Provident Association Limited) has been in business in the UK for over 115 years.
 The company offers dental insurance as well as broader health insurance which includes dental cover.